 There are three reasons to pitch and send a pitch deck to friends and family:

-- For practice ahead of pitching angel investors or VCs
+- For practice ahead of pitching angels or VCs

-- For raising from from them before going onto other rounds
+- For raising from them before going onto other rounds

 - For gaining introductions to their friends and family who may fund you

 Even if you don’t raise from them, this is your core support group.
 Entrepreneurship can be lonely.
 You are really going to appreciate having them in your corner on this journey.
 For them to do that it really helps them to get what you are doing, get excited about it, and understand some of your challenges.